lucaqu/social-complexity-ancient-civilisation/README.md

 #import seaborn, a library for data visualisation based on matplotlib
 import seaborn as sns

+#import the following libraries for the Principal Components Analysis
+from sklearn import decomposition from sklearn import datasets from sklearn.preprocessing import scale from sklearn.preprocessing import StandardScaler import numpy as np from pandas import DataFrame

 (3) Follow the code chronologically to create figures for data visualisation.
 The code generates six figures that depict different aspects of the data.